pachyderm/pachyderm/README.md

 demo();
 ```
 ## Contributing
-This driver is co-maintained by Pachyderm and the community.
+This package is co-maintained by Pachyderm and the community.
 If you're looking to contribute to the project, this is a fantastic place to get involved.
 Take a look at [the contributing guide](./contributing.md) for more info (including testing instructions).